egordorichev/LastTry/README.md

 mvn package
 ```

+It will generate an executable jar file in `LastTry` or `targets` folder.

 ### Contributing

 If you want to help the project grow, here is some stuff you can do: